abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

   - Think of it as a **maze**, where you're trying to find a way out and you're exploring all the possible paths until you find the exit and when you reach a dead-end, you go back to the last intersection and try another path
   - Usually time-complexity is `O(n)` as we visit each node once

-> It's called `Depth First Search` because we go deep into the tree before we go wide (asking its children)
+> It's called `Depth First Search` because we go deep into the tree before we go wide (asking other children)

 - the search follows one branch of the tree down as many levels as possible until the target notice is found or the end is reached, then it continues at the next ancestor with an unexplored children
   - the idea is to go as deep as possible from the left side and then start going to the right until the traversal of the tree is done